FLUX-SE/all_docs/en_US/spat_revolution_doc/Getting_Started.md

 # Getting started

-In the following section, we will discuss how to install SPAT Revolution, using the FLUX:: Center, and how to redeem and activate your licenses.
+In the following section, we will discuss how to install _SPAT Revolution_, using the FLUX:: Center, and how to redeem and activate your licenses.

 We will also explain all the differences between the Ultimate and Essential versions.